jarcode-foss/glava/README.md

 ## Licensing

-GLava is licensed under the terms of the GPLv3.
+GLava is licensed under the terms of the GPLv3, with the exemption of `khrplatform.h`, which is licensed under the terms in its header.
 GLava includes some (heavily modified) source code that originated from [cava](https://github.com/karlstav/cava), which was initially provided under the MIT license.
 The source files that originated from cava are the following:

 - `[cava]/input/fifo.c -> [glava]/fifo.c`
 - `[cava]/input/fifo.h -> [glava]/fifo.h`